Spelkington/triangle/Laws/Constitution.md

 #### Paying Personal Bills Promptly

-Each term as a Triangle Brother, each Brother will commit to promptly paying their [term due](#) to our Chapter.
-This due will be applied to the operation and insurance of the local Chapter, and the maintenance of the National Fraternity.
+Each term as a Triangle Brother, each Brother will commit to promptly paying their [dues](#) to our Chapter each term.
+These dues will be applied to the operation and insurance of the local Chapter, and the maintenance of the National Fraternity.

-Every Brother shall have a right to open access to the current budget of our Chapter.
+Every Brother shall have a right to view the current budget of our Chapter.

 Every Brother shall have the right to pay their term due in installments according to a promissory note signed by himself and our Chapter Treasurer.

 Every Brother shall commit to pay their term due in full, or submit to our Chapter Treasurer a promissory note, by the term due date set in advance by our Chapter Treasurer.

-If a Brother's term dues remain unpaid one week after the term due date, his membership in our Chapter and the National Fraternity will be revoked and membership records removed.
+If a Brother's term dues remain unpaid one week after the term due date, his membership in our Chapter and the National Fraternity will be revoked without appeal.

 ### Alumni Brother

 The Alumni Brothers of our Chapter shall consist of those men who have committed themselves to the Cause of our Chapter for the duration of their undergraduate career.
-These men shall commit to further the Cause and values of our Chapter and Fraternity in the world outside of our Chapter and campus.
+These men shall commit to further the Cause and values of our Chapter and Fraternity in the world beyond of our Chapter and campus.

 Each Alumni Brother of our Chapter shall commit themselves to assisting the Brothers of our Chapter in their mission to further the Cause of our Chapter and Fraternity.

 #### Qualifications for Alumni Brotherhood

 Each Brother of our Chapter shall become an Alumni Brother upon the completion of their undergraduate career.
-Brothers may also become an Alumni Brother upon completion of **seven** semesters as a Triangle Brother.
+Brothers may also become an Alumni Brother upon completion of **five** semesters as a Triangle Brother.

 Any Brother of our Chapter who does not qualify to become an Alumni Brother of our Chapter may make an appeal for Alumni Brotherhood.